oscar-broman/samp-weapon-config/README.md

 The players healthbars are modified by editing SA-MP packets, so they are very responsive.

-The death animations are applied as "forcesync" and even the facing angle is force synced (with SKY).
+The death animations are applied as "forcesync" and even the facing angle is force synced (with Pawn.RakNet).
 This allows perfect animations even for laggy/paused players.

 The *real* `OnPlayerDeath` is never called from the SA-MP server (only in some rare cases).
 A player never actually dies in their game - they just see a death animation applied and get respawned.